eddiedunn/codex/memory-bank/progress.md

 ## What's Left
 - Review and fix any remaining assertion/protocol failures in the test suite.
 - Continue to extend MCP mock server and integration tests as protocol evolves.
-- Keep memory bank and systemPatterns.md in sync with all new findings and patterns.
+- Keep memory bank and systemPatterns.md in sync with new architectural or protocol patterns.

 ## Next Steps
 - Investigate and address protocol or assertion-based test failures.